shalevwiden/markdown_table_creator/README.md

 You can copy a csv into an Excel or google sheets document, or open it directly with Excel.

+In this project I also defined a few testing functions `csv_testcases()` and `mdtestcases()` to experiment and make sure the md and csv functions were working.

 ---

 ### Breaking down the createmarkdowntable3() function: